johnpower493/Slack-SQL-Cockpit-Local-LLM/README.md

 Invite the bot/app to your channel: /invite @DataDistillery

 Try: /dd top 5 customers by total spend
-Use the Export CSV / Plot Data / 🔍 Insights buttons.
+Use the Export CSV / 📊 Bar Plot / 📈 Line Plot / 🔍 Insights buttons.

 ### Architecture
 ```